TATTOO AFTERCARE

 • paper towel

-• cling film/absorbent pads and adhesive tape (if we’re planning multiple day sessions, a lot of black, tattoos around knee/elbow or if you’re allergic to second skin type of dressing)
+• absorbent pads & adhesive tape - if we’re planning multiple day sessions, a lot of black, tattoos around knee/elbow or if you’re allergic to second skin type of dressing

-• healing support cream (dedicated to tattooing eg. Bepanthen cream +, Aquaphore, cream dedicated for tattoo healing available at tattoo shops)
+• healing support cream - dedicated to tattooing eg. Bepanthen cream +, Panthenl, any cream dedicated for tattoo healing available at tattoo shops

-• baby wipes and hand disinfection gel (if cling film/absorbent pads will be applied and you’re planning to travel after the session)
+• baby wipes and hand disinfection gel - if cling film or absorbent pads will be applied and you’re planning to travel after the session

 If you have any questions specific about products don't hesitate to reach out to me to get more personalised recommendations.